clantesting/clanmahony/README.md

-# Clan O'Mahony Family Website
+# Clan Mahony Family Website

 Static rebuild of clanmahony.com for free hosting on GitHub Pages.